What is burnout and how to avoid it?

 Review how sleep can be improved – Sleep restores wellbeing and helps protect your health.
 Try to establish a regular sleep routine.
 This could involve sleeping and waking up at the same time every day.
 Using screens in the evening, including on tablets and mobile phones, can negatively affect your sleep so try to turn off your screens and do something to relax you before you go to bed.

 Set boundaries – Try and finish work on time.
 After leaving work, focus on relaxing and recharging for the next day.
-If possible, designate a clear space where you can do your work that is separate from where you relax.
+If you work from home designate a clear space where you can do your work that is separate from where you relax.
 It also helps to separate your work and living areas by distinguishing in your mind when to work and when to and relax.

-Take breaks – Schedule in regular breaks during the day and take time for activities or hobbies you enjoy.
-Time off is important, even if COVID-19 restrictions have changed the way you would normally use your annual leave.
-You are entitled to use your annual leave and it gives you an opportunity to relax and recharge.
+Take breaks – Schedule in regular breaks during your working day and take time for activities or hobbies you enjoy.
+Time off is important – you are entitled to use your annual leave and it gives you an opportunity to relax and recharge.

 Ask for help – Burnout can become so overwhelming that determining how to address it still seems exhausting.
 Involving a trusted loved one can help you feel supported and less alone.
 Friends, family members and partners can help you brainstorm possible solutions.
 Approaching the HR department about problems in the workplace or talking to your line manager about the issues could be helpful.
 Get in touch with the employment service team who can help you identify workplace stressors and support you in discussing this with your manager.